snowplow-archive/snowplow.github.com/_posts/2015-08-14-dealing-with-duplicate-event-ids.md

 <img src="/assets/img/blog/2015/08/duplicate-events.png" width="368px">

-Most events have a unique ID.

-Does this cause problems?
-In most cases, this doesn’t affect the actual use of the data.
-There are, however, a few exceptions.
-Unstructured events and context are loaded into separate tables in Redshift.
-These child tables can be joined together or back onto `atomic.events` using `root_id = event_id`.
-Root ID is the event ID of the parent event.
-If multiple events have the same ID in both tables that are joined, the result is a cartesian product and the number of resulting rows grows rapidly.
+Most events have a unique ID, but the long tail that do not can—in some cases—cause issues.
+For instance, because unstructured events and contexts are loaded into separate tables in Redshift, users often need to join these tables on event ID.
+If the event ID is not unique, the result is a cartesian product which can make data modeling harder and slow the cluster down.

 ## What are the possible causes?